openaps/docs/docs/docs/While You Wait For Gear/understanding-your-Explorer-Board-rig.md

-# Understanding your Edison/Explorer Board rig
+# Understanding your OpenAPS rig

+## Pi HAT rig

+After April 2018, there will be a Pi+HAT rig as an option for closing the loop with OpenAPS.
+The HAT can be pre-ordered or ordered from the same place that makes the Explorer Board ([click here](https://enhanced-radio-devices.myshopify.com/products/900mhz-explorer-hat?variant=1950212653065).
+We call it the "Explorer HAT", to differentiate from the Explorer "Board" that goes with the Edison (see below).

+## Edison/Explorer Board rig

+The Edison/Explorer Board is one of the "rig" types you can use to close the loop with OpenAPS.

-## Getting Physical: Build your rig/put the physical pieces together
+#### Getting Physical: Build your Edison/Explorer Board rig/put the physical pieces together

 The Explorer board is where all the communications are housed for the rig, as well as the battery charger.
 The Edison is the mini-computer where all the OpenAPS code will be sent and used.
 In order for this to work, first you have to screw and connect the Edison and Explorer Board together with the nuts and bolts you order.